 Insurance Enrollment and Social Services

 The Institute for Family Health accepts most insurance.
-We also offer discounted services based on your family income.
-If you do not have insurance, we can help.
+We accept Medicaid, Medicare, and most insurance plans.
+If you do not have health insurance, we can help.
+Ask us about how to apply for our sliding-fee discount program.
+You may be eligible based only on income and family size.
 No one is turned away.

 Make an appointment at the health center closest to you:

 The Institute accepts Medicare, Medicaid, as well as many other major insurance plans.
 For a complete list of the plans we accept, click here.

 You can come to us even without insurance.
 Everyone is welcome, even if you cannot pay.
 Patients pay based on their income.
 Learn more here.

 Apply in person: Our social work staff can help you apply for:

 - Child Health Plus